Employment assignments

 The Labor Booklet is mandatory for foreign nationals who will be hired locally (i.e., included in the company's payroll).

-As of September 2019, the Labor Booklet is processed and issued electronically, and all work information is provided by the company through the e-Social system.
+This document is processed and issued electronically, and all work information is provided by the company through the e-Social system.

 Entry based on international agreements: citizens of Argentina, Paraguay, Uruguay, Chile, Bolivia, Peru and Colombia

-Brazil has signed the Residence based on the Mercosur Agreement (Acordo de Residência Mercosur) with the Mercosur countries (Argentina, Paraguay and Uruguay) and Chile, Bolivia, Peru, Ecuador and Colombia (which were later included in the Residence based on the Mercosur Agreement for immigration purposes).
+Brazil has signed the Residence based on the Mercosur Agreement (Acordo de Residência Mercosul) with the Mercosur countries (Argentina, Paraguay and Uruguay) and Chile, Bolivia, Peru, Ecuador and Colombia (which were later included in the Residence based on the Mercosur Agreement for immigration purposes).
 Citizens from those countries do not require a work permit to live and work in Brazil.

 Anyone who holds a passport from one of the aforementioned countries and chooses to move to (or, if applicable, remain in) Brazil — whether for the purpose of work — may apply for residency at either the federal police (if the individual is in Brazil) or the closest Brazilian consulate (if the individual decides to apply from their home country).
 One must submit proof of nationality and have a clean criminal record to obtain residency.